Aero-ComSci/1-1-4-spinning-with-spirographs-avinashamanchi/README.md

 ### Why It Is Undecidable

-The Halting Problem is undecidable because a hypothetical solution to it can lead to contradictions.
-Specifically, if we had a perfect algorithm to determine whether any given program halts, we could construct a paradoxical program that contradicts itself, demonstrating the impossibility of such an algorithm.
+If we had a perfect algorithm to determine whether any given program halts, we could construct a paradoxical program that contradicts itself, demonstrating the impossibility of such an algorithm.

 ### Example Code

-Below is an example code snippet that illustrates the Halting Problem.
-This code does not solve the Halting Problem but demonstrates why it is undecidable.

 ```python
 def halting_problem_simulator(program, input):